numpy/numpy/doc/source/reference/random/legacy.rst

 Legacy Random Generation
 ------------------------
-The :class:`~legacy.LegacyGenerator` provides access to legacy generators.
+The :class:`~mtrand.RandomState` provides access to legacy generators.
 These all depend on Box-Muller normals or inverse CDF exponentials or gammas.
 This class should only be used if it is essential to have randoms that are identical to what would have been produced by NumPy.

-:class:`~legacy.LegacyGenerator` add additional information to the state which is required when using Box-Muller normals since these are produced in pairs.
-It is important to use :attr:`~legacy.LegacyGenerator.state` when accessing the state so that these extra values are saved.
+:class:`~mtrand.RandomState` adds additional information to the state which is required when using Box-Muller normals since these are produced in pairs.
+It is important to use :attr:`~mtrand.RandomState.get_state` when accessing the state so that these extra values are saved.

 .. warning::